rjsudhin/Whac-a-mole-retro-game/README.md

-Whac mole is tertro game
+Whac mole is Rertro game

 i am build this project in to scratch now game has dark UI with nice userinterface